jss367/jss367.github.io/_posts/2023-01-01-model-explainability-with-grad-cam-in-pytorch.md

 predicted_prob = probs[0, pred_class_idx].item()
 ```

-We can download the class labels to see what this correspond to.
+We can download the class labels to see what this corresponds to.

 ```python